zoecode26/distanceCalculator/README.md

 ### Instructions for use
 - Click on two different points on the map to see the distance between them displayed at the bottom of the screen.
 - Click a third time to remove the current markers and calculate another distance.
+### Status
+The website is fully functional and usable.
+Any changes from this point would be likely be to fix issues with responsiveness that arise once I have tested the website on a wider range of mobile devices.